Places to Visit in Montreux and

 If you plan to visit the castle, you might plan for about an hour to see it.

-I would suggest taking a boat or a train to get to Vevey “early” in the morning (boats start operation around 9 or 10 am), and from there, see the vineyards.
+So the fun part getting to Vevey is to hop on a boat very “early” in the morning (boats start operation around 9 or 10 am), and from there, see the vineyards and Vevey.

 Between Lausanne Ouchy and Chateau de Chillon are several routes overlooking Lake Geneva and the vineyards at the same time.
 I had only a few hours for the vineyards, so here is what I did: